fastify/fastify-diagnostics-channel/README.md

 onRoute.subscribe((routeOptions) => {
   routeOptions.method
   routeOptions.schema
-  routeOptions.url // the complete URL of the route, it will inclued the prefix if any routeOptions.path // `url` alias routeOptions.routePath // the URL of the route without the prefix routeOptions.bodyLimit
+  routeOptions.url // the complete URL of the route, it will include the prefix if any routeOptions.path // `url` alias routeOptions.routePath // the URL of the route without the prefix routeOptions.bodyLimit